rehive/docs-portal/content/wallets/mobile wallet/localization.md

 - Rewards
 - Settings

+The full list of `json` files can be found [here](https://github.com/rehive/rehive-javascript/tree/locales/locales).

 ### Usage

 The base translations are hardcoded on the app.
 However each one of these can be overwritten ~~using the locales section of the app service in the dashboard (forthcoming) or~~ using the [App service directly](#app-service) as covered below.